 What are flat tops?

 Although all beer cans made today have flat tops, a flat top is a specific type of can to a beer can collector.
 A flat top is a can that does not have a pull tab and must be opened with an opener, also known as a “church key.”

 Although it seems odd to us today, the earliest beer cans had instructions on the side to explain how to open them.
 Beer can collectors use these instructions to assist in judging vintage beer cans.
 In general, the larger the instruction panel, the older the can.
 Also known as OI.

 IRTP stands for “Internal Revenue Tax Paid.”
 This is a very important dating key for a beer can collector.
 The federal government required that this verbiage appear on vintage beer cans between June, 1935 and March, 1950.

-Shipping is $9.00 for USPS Priority Mail and free on orders over $250.00.
+Shipping is $10.00 for USPS Priority Mail and free on orders over $250.00.
 Beer cans are carefully packed and tracking information is provided by USPS.
 Insurance is optional for an additional cost which can be quoted.
 If you have specific shipping details, please add those in the comments when placing the order.